izayl/spotify-box/README.md

 1. Fork this repo
 2. Go to your fork's `Settings` > `Secrets` > `Add a new secret` for each environment secret (below)
+3. Enable Actions on your fork via the 'Actions' tab
+4. Enable the 'spotify-box' Workflow via the 'Actions' tab

 ## 🤫 Environment Secrets